SpAiNiOr/scs-steeltoe-demo/README.md

 ---

 ## About this sample.
 The steeltoe-demo-server is provide API and registered itself in SCS in PCF.
-The steeltoe-demo-client call the API, and display the result on.
+The steeltoe-demo-client call the API, and display the result on broswer.
 The server is an .NET Core Web API,  the client is an ASP .NET CORE MVC.

 ---